wp-plugins/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.7.8 =
+* Changed it so the first and last name are displayed in the question "Will X be attending?" where X is the person's name.
+It used to only display the person's first name.

 = 1.7.7 =
 * Small layout bugfixes that were introduced in 1.7.6